 - Transcripts – All undergraduate and graduate work from each institution attended.
 This includes foreign institutions, study abroad programs, junior colleges, and certification programs.
 A bachelor’s degree or recognized equivalent from an accredited institution with a satisfactory scholastic average of a minimum of 3.0 (B) is required.
 Upload unofficial transcripts with the online application for the departmental review.
 Official transcripts will be required if admitted.

-- Graduate Student Instructorship (GSI): Applications for Graduate Student Instructorships (Download PDF) for the teaching of Spanish, Portuguese, and/or Catalan are accepted from applicants newly seeking admission to our graduate program.
-Formal appointments cannot be processed until official confirmation of admission is received.
+- Graduate Student Instructor Application (GSI).
+Applications for Graduate Student Instructor for the teaching of Spanish and Portuguese are accepted from applicants newly seeking admission to our graduate program.
+Candidates must upload the GSI application and recording to the main graduate division admissions application.

-Statement of Purpose: In your statement please indicate the intellectual field of primary interest and the topic(s) within it that you have worked on in classes, papers or trips abroad.
-Please explain why the topic is compelling and how you wish to develop it at Berkeley.
-We realize that a student’s intellectual interests often change after a year or two in the program.
+Statement of Purpose: In your statement please indicate why you wish to pursue graduate studies, your goals, the intellectual field of primary interest and the topic(s) within it that you have worked on in classes, papers or trips abroad.
+Please explain why the topic is compelling and how you wish to develop it at Berkeley (approximately 500-1000 words).
+For more information click here.

 ADMISSIONS PROCEDURES AND CRITERIA